bibo19842003/gerrit-document-cn-translation/rest-api-groups.md

   }
 ```

-If the group creation fails because the name is already in use the
+If the group creation fails because the name is already in use, or the
+UUID was specified and the UUID is already in use, the response is
-response is "`409 Conflict`".
+"`409 Conflict`".

 ### Get Group Detail
 ```